 Idiom

 For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-I sent him about his business as I could stand his insolence no longer.
+To play second fiddle

 ANSWER DOWNLOAD EXAMIANS APP